Tartiflette

 Dinner

-Sliced potatoes layered with vegetarian lardons, sweet onions, and white wine, then covered with a whole round of Reblochon cheese and baked until the cheese melts into this impossibly creamy, molten blanket.
-The potatoes go soft and wine-soaked and the Reblochon melts into every layer with its funky, earthy richness.
-It's absurdly indulgent and properly comforting.
+Potatoes, smoky vegetarian lardons, sweet onions and white wine, topped with a whole Reblochon and baked until the cheese melts into a creamy, molten blanket.
 Rich, gooey, smoky and utterly addictive.

 Tartiflette recipe